alanc10n/py-rau/README.md

 This is a simple utility to aid in manual redis administration tasks such as removing keys matching a given pattern.
 This is very much a work in progress, so expect more commands to appear as I attempt to scratch itches or think of useful features.
-At the moment, it only supports deleting keys matching a given pattern.
+At the moment, it only supports deleting keys matching a given pattern and listing keys.

 ## Usage